prasadf/Web-App-DevOps-Project/README.md

 1. **Create Terraform Project and Modules:**
    - Create a project folder with a descriptive name for your Terraform project, such as **aks-terraform**.
    - The project should be organized into two Terraform modules:
-       - **networking-module**: for provisioning the necessary Azure Networking Services for an AKS cluster
+       - **networking-module**: for provisioning the necessary Azure Networking Services for an AKS cluster.
        - **aks-cluster-module**: for provisioning the Kubernetes cluster itself.

 2. **Define the Network Module Input Variables:**